NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Grim Insight.md

 **Prerequisites** umbral gnome heritage
 * * *
 Others' attempts to scare you often grant you insights about your would-be bullies that you can then exploit.
-If you roll a success on a saving throw against a fear effect, you get a critical success instead, and the source of the fear effect is [[Conditions/Off-Guard|Off-Guard]] to you until the end of your next turn.
+If you roll a success on a saving throw against a fear effect, you get a critical success instead, and the source of the fear effect is [[Off-Guard|Off-Guard]] to you until the end of your next turn.

 *Source: Pathfinder Lost Omens Character Guide*
 *OGL*